 You can learn more about the Jerry Baker Scholarship here.

-The CASE Scholarship is for students continuing a full-time course of study in actuarial science majors at a college or university in Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee or Virginia.
-Applicants must maintain a 3.0 GPA, excelled in actuarial science courses and passed at least one actuarial examination.
-Applicants must also have completed an actuarial internship.
+The $1,500 CASE Scholarship is for students continuing a full-time course of study in actuarial science at a college or university in Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, or Virginia.
+Applicants must maintain a 3.0 GPA, excel in actuarial science courses, and pass at least one actuarial examination.

 You can learn more about the Casualty Actuaries of the Southeast Scholarship here.

 The Georgia Foundation Scholarship for Agriculture assists students who plan to pursue a career in agriculture, an industry that is significant to the economy of the Peach State.
-The foundation awards five $3,000 and seven $1,500 scholarships annually.
-Applicants must be a Georgia resident, major in agriculture, environmental, family and consumer or other agriculture-related field, be a leader in high school and a minimum 3.0 GPA.
-The student must plan to attend the University System of Georgia or Berry College.
+The foundation awards five $3,000 scholarships and seven $1,500 scholarships annually.

-You can learn more about Georgia Foundation Scholarship for Agriculture here.
+You can learn more about the Georgia Foundation Scholarship for Agriculture here.